priyansh-dimri/encra/docs/architecture-decisions.md

 - Decision: Message deletion is global so delete = delete for both
 - Reason: Keep logic simple and align with privacy-first UX

+### 13-04-2025 — Stateless JWT based Authentication Token with Cookie based Refresh Token

+- Decision: Stateless Access Token is stored in front end memory and Refresh Token is stored in front end cookie
+- Reason: Automatic token rotation and protection from XSS of Access Token

+### 13-04-2025 — CSRF Protection using csurf

+- Decision: Add CSRF Protection for end points which change state of the system like POST.
+So, CSRF is provided using /auth/csrf-token route
+- Reason: Protections against CSRF

 ## Client (encra-client)